wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 ## Introduction

 Nebula-importer is a tool developed by [Nebula Graph](https://github.com/vesoft-inc/nebula-docker-compose) to import csv files.
-This tool reads local csv files and writes the data into Nebula Graph.
+This tool reads local csv files and writes the data into **Nebula Graph**.
 Nebula-importer supports importing CSV files with `go` or with `docker`.

 ## Prerequisites